InfinityWallet/InfinityProtocol/README.md

 - Yeild Farming: Earn yeild by providing liquidity into specific pools to be rewarded.

-- Decentralised Index's: Decentralized governed indexs fully on the blockchain, allowing to easily diverisfy in seconds.
+- Decentralised Index's: Decentralized governed indexs fully on the blockchain, allowing to easily diverisfy across a wide range of cryptocurrencies in seconds.

-- Decentralised Index Trading: Trade crypto indexs on a fully decentralized platform with one of the leading UI & UX in the crypto industry.
+- Decentralised Index Trading: Trade crypto indexs on a decentralized protocol & platform with one of the leading UI & UX in the crypto industry.

 - Integration of the Infinity Protocol into the Infinity Wallet for direct wallet trading, staking, loans, liquidity providing and much more.